danyaridiger/extended-click-outside/CONTRIBUTING.md

 # Contributing to extended-click-outside

 Thank you for considering contributing!
-We welcome all forms of contributions, including:
+I welcome all forms of contributions, including:

 - 🐛 Bug reports
 - 🚀 Feature requests